matchawholesalecaféguide

 A reliable wholesale matcha supplier should offer consistent product from a named origin, flexible ordering without large minimum quantities, sample packs before commitment, and reasonable EU delivery times.

 Satsuki supplies cafés, restaurants, hotels, and wellness studios across Germany and Europe directly from Berlin.
 We offer complimentary sample packs and no fixed minimum for first orders.
 Custom-branded packaging is available for larger volume commitments.
+Our 2025 harvest allocations are secured, which is not a given in the current supply environment.